PROGRAM-IX/midifighting/README.md

 #### Doing weird _other stuff_ with the MIDI inputs
 We are already getting in these cool MIDI inputs, what else could we do with them?
 Perhaps play sounds, as they were designed to do?

+#### Troubleshooting
+If everything appears to run fine, but you aren't getting the inputs you expect, there are a number of `print()` statements in the code that you can uncomment to try and track down where things are being dropped.
+I want to improve this aspect of the code as well in future.
+Probably just using a DEBUG logger and a means to enable it from the CLI.